hakuhodo-technologies/scope-rl/basicgym/README.md

 - `action_type`: Type of the action space.
 - `n_actions`: Number of actions in the discrete action case.
 - `action_dim`: Dimension of the action (context).
-- `action_context`: Feature vectors that characterizes each action.
+- `action_context`: Feature vectors that characterize each action.
 Applicable only when action_type is "discrete".
 - `reward_type`: Reward type.
 - `reward_std`: Noise level of the reward.
 Applicable only when reward_type is "continuous".
 - `obs_std`: Noise level of the state observation.